DreadBoy/the-great-awakening/source/items/cosmic_cubes.md

 # Cosmic Cubes (General)

-- All cubes are approximately 30x30x30cm
+- All cubes are approximately 50x50x50cm
 - Too big to fit in a backpack (creature must hold it in hand or envision other method of carrying it)
 - Cold to the touch
-- **Weight** 1 kg
+- **Weight** 6 kg

 Weird cubes of unknown origin and weird powers.
 Every cube looks different and gives the holder different powers.

-Creature that touches the cube directly with its body is "the holder" and can perform the abilities of the cube.
+Creature that holds the cube in its hand(s) directly with its skin is "the holder" and can perform the abilities of the cube.
 There can only be one holder.
-If second person touches the cube, he does not get the effect until first person lets go.
+If second person grabs the cube, he does not get the effect until first person lets go.

 Spells cast via cube have DC 15 and +7 to hit.
 Their cooldowns are tied to the cube, not to the holder.
 Any cast spells via cube dispell themselves when caster looses contact with the cube or becomes unconscious

+Cubes are quite large and their weight is very weirdly balanced.
+That makes it very hard for a person to hold it in one hand.
+Creature must hold it in both hands unless it uses "Hold in One Hand" action

+#### Actions

+**Pick Up**

+Because cube is so cumbersome to hold, it takes a whole action to pick it off the ground

+#### Bonus Actions

+**Hold in One Hand**
+Attempt to balance the cube on one hand.
+Make DEX check, DC 9.

+On successful check, you successfully manage to balance the weight of the cube on just one hand.
+Until the start of your next turn, your other hand is free.

+On failed check, cube falls to the ground.

+If you receive any damage while holding the cube in one hand, make DEX saving throw.
+The DC equals 8 or half the damage you take, whichever number is higher.
+If you fail the save, cube falls to the ground.

 # Cube of Light
 ___